Hyft: A Reconfigurable Softmax Accelerator with Hybrid Numeric Format for both Training and Inference: Background and Motivation

 \subsection{Numeric Format}

-Numerous numeric formats have been investigated to alleviate the computational demands in DNN inference and training, as documented in previous studies~\cite{courbariaux2014training,courbariaux2015binaryconnect,gupta2015deep,zhu2016trained,hubara2017quantized,park2017weighted,kapur2017low,banner2018scalable,jacob2018quantization,kung2019packing,mcdanel2019full,zhang2021training,zhang2022fast,zhang2023camel}.
+Numerous numeric formats have been investigated to alleviate the computational demands in DNN inference and training, as documented in previous studies~\cite{mcdanel2019full, zhang2022fast, zhang2023camel}.
 These formats can broadly be classified into two main categories: fixed-point formats and floating-point formats.
 Fixed-point formats lack an exponent field, which results in a reduced dynamic range representation but simplifies the hardware implementation.
-Figure~\ref{fig:IEEE754} (a) show an example on fixed-point representation with 8 bits.
+The upper part of Figure~\ref{fig:softmax_runtine} (b) show an example on fixed-point representation with 8 bits.

 On the contrary, floating-point formats offer a wider dynamic range when compared to fixed-point formats.
 While the conventional format for DNN training is IEEE 754 32-bit floating point or FP32, there has been exploration into other options such as 16-bit floating point (FP16) and various custom floating-point formats like bfloat16 and TensorFloat.
-Figure~\ref{fig:IEEE754} (b) displays the IEEE 754 half-precision floating-point format (FP16).
+The lower part of Figure~\ref{fig:softmax_runtine} (b) displays the IEEE 754 half-precision floating-point format (FP16).
 The value of a floating-point number can be calculated using Equation \ref{ieee754_val_cal}:

 where $S_x$ represents the sign bit, $e_x=E_x-B$ denotes the value of the 5-bit exponent as $B$ represents the bias, and $m_x = M_x/2^{L}$ stands for the value of the mantissa bits.
 In the IEEE 754 half-precision format, $B$ is set to 15, and $L$ is set to 10.
-Compared with fixed-point format, multiplication with floating-point formats is considerably more computationally intensive than with fixed-point formats.
-This is due to the fact that multiplying two floating-point numbers not only involves the multiplication of their high-precision mantissas but also requires addition operations between their exponent fields.